Atorvastatin (Lipitor): Top 12 Drug Facts You Need to Know

 - Rhabdomyolysis is a very rare but serious form of muscle pain, occurring in less than 0.1% of people.
 Severe effect leads to a rapid breakdown of muscle tissue, high elevation of creatine kinase (over 10 times higher), and possible kidney damage or kidney failure.

-- Severe muscle breakdown and kidney damage occurs more often in women, in older patients, or those with ongoing kidney disease or an underactive thyroid (hypothyroidism).
+- Severe muscle breakdown and kidney damage occurs more often in women, in older patients, those with ongoing kidney disease or an underactive thyroid (hypothyroidism).

 Drug interactions can also lead to muscle pain.
 Use of higher doses of atorvastatin with certain medications, such as cyclosporine, clarithromycin, itraconazole, and some HIV and hepatitis drugs can increase the risk of muscle pain.
 Always have your pharmacist run a drug interaction screen any time to start or stop a new medication.